yeslogic/prince-docs/docs/styling.md

 Floating elements can sometimes appear in a different order than the source order - to exactly control the order, Prince provides the property [`-prince-float-policy`](css-props.md#prop-prince-float-policy).
 The value `in-order` tells Prince to always show the floated elements in the order in which they were defined in the source, while the value `normal` makes them appear in the processing order.

-The following example will float both figures to the bottom, and the figure with class `one` will float *above* the one with class `two`:
+The following example will float both figures to the bottom, and the figure with className `one` will float *above* the one with className `two`:

 ```html title="HTML"
     <figure class="one"></figure>